Enacted 2012 • Launched 2012 • Tax-Credit Scholarship

 Pennsylvania provides tax credits for corporate contributions to Scholarship Organizations (SOs),

-percent of its contribution (90 percent if it commits to the same amount for two consecutive years).
+of its contribution (90 percent if it commits to the same amount for two consecutive years).
 Tax credits

 are available on a first-come, first-served basis.
-In 2012-13, the total tax credit is limited
+The total funding amount of tax credits is capped at $50

 Latest Stats (2012-13)

-Scholarship Organizations determine the amount of the scholarships, which are capped at $8,500
+SOs determine the amount of scholarships, which are capped at $8,500 for non-disabled students

-bottom 15 percent of public schools based on standardized test scores.
-Also, children are eligible
+15 percent of public schools based on standardized test scores.
+Also, children are eligible only if their

 No legal challenges have been filed against the program.